 To produce virus-free plants, some attempts of shoot apex culture have been carried out using Murashige and Skoog (MS) medium [5,13], and the combination of shoot tip culture and cryotherapy to eliminate sweet potato chlorotic stunt virus (SPCSV; Closteroviridae) and SPFMV [14].
-However, problems such as low recovery rates of virus-free plants from shoot apex culture need to be addressed.
+However, problems such as low recovered rates of virus-free plants from shoot apex culture need to be addressed.
 Then, for virus detection, even the plants be achieved, some problems exist.
 For examples, 1) the method of naked eye viewing takes a long time to distinguish appearance of RC-LS on the tuber surface, sometime tuber harvested in the first season does not show RC-LS even the virus exits there, and it appear in 2nd season; 2) observation of string-like virus particle using transmission electronic microscopy requires a lot of work to prepare material.
 Recently, PCR-based molecular biological method was used to detect virus, for example, reverse transcription-PCR (RT-PCR) [12].
 The RT-PCR method is expected to detect virus quickly and exactly.
 More, it is essential and important after obtaining plants from shoot apex, and passing the virus free test by RT-PCR, that how the little plants can be propagated clonally, quickly and routinely within a short period for real production.
 The virus-free seedling supply is a problem, but not yet solved.
 However, the establishment of virus-free seedling supply system in sweet potato promise that not only the provision of human beings but also the biomass in the world.

 The objectives of this study were to establish an efficient and practical seedling supply system through three steps by 1) using shoot apex culture to get the candidate virus-free sweet potato plants, 2) using RT-PCR to rapidly and precisely detect the presence of SPFMV virus in the plants, and 3) using culture of suckers cut from the tested virus-free plants to ultimately develop a clonal propagation protocol in a short period and large quantities.